ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Experimental Results

 In our method, $\gamma$ in (\ref{eq:edp_core}) is a critical hyperparameter that directly affects the ability of the ELBO to calibrate pixel-text alignment.
 An inappropriate value of $\gamma$ can even worsen pixel-text alignment.
 Therefore, we varied $\gamma^{-1} \in \{1,2,3,4,5,6,7,8\}$ to observe its impact on mIoU.
 Our results show that the performance generally improves as $\gamma$ decreases from $1$ to around $1/2$ or $1/3$, but further decreases in $\gamma$ tend to either plateau or result in a slight decline.
 This suggests that $\gamma=1/2$ or $\gamma=1/3$ will be the best choice.
 In our main experiment, we choose $\gamma=1/3$ as the default value.
 We show the pixel-text alignment results on four benchmark datasets in \figurename~\ref{fig:temperature}.
 To demonstrate that the effect is not due to the sqrt function itself, we fix alignment score $\{S_i\}_{i=1}^N$ on line 7 of Algorithm~\ref{alg:core}.
 We set alignment score of each class to the same constant.
 As \tablename~\ref{tab:fix_temp} shows, the results are better when ELBO is in effect.

 \paragraph{Effect of Different Attention Collecting Timesteps}

 For simplicity, we only select one timestep $t$ in Algorithm~\ref{alg:core} to demonstrate our calibration process.
 In practice, we select multiple timesteps to generate pixel-text alignment results and average them.
 Different timesteps represent different stages in the diffusion process, with each timestep value affecting the data generated during inference.
 Both cross-attention and self-attention maps—which are fundamental to obtaining the final mask—are significantly influenced by timesteps, which in turn affect pixel-text alignment.
 To examine how timesteps influence pixel-text alignment during mask generation, we experiment with different timestep values while maintaining all other hyperparameters constant.
 To obtain attention maps, we sample timesteps evenly within specific ranges.
-The parameter ``Steps" in Table~\ref{tab:collect_timestep} indicates the number of sampling timesteps and the ``Strategy" defines the specific sampling range: ``Small" corresponds to $[0,0.2]$, ``Middle" corresponds to $[0.4,0.6]$, ``Large" corresponds to $[0.7,0.9]$, and ``Random" means random sample from the range $[0,1]$.
+The parameter ``Steps" in Table~\ref{tab:collect_timestep} indicates the number of sampling timesteps and the ``Strategy" defines the specific sampling range: ``Small" corresponds to $[0,0.2]$, ``Middle" corresponds to $[0.4,0.6]$, ``Large" corresponds to $[0.7,0.9]$, and ``Random" means random sampling from the range $[0,1]$.
 Table~\ref{tab:collect_timestep} demonstrates that the sampling range of timesteps significantly affects pixel-text alignment.
 Larger timesteps introduce more noise, which disrupts the original image information and leads to poorer alignment performance.
+Small timesteps barely alter the visual information contained in the image.
 Based on these findings, we set Steps=$10$ and use the range $[0,0.2]$ as our default values in the main experiment.